 The most popular destination for former Eastern students is Willimantic, Conn.

-Eastern grads who hold a Bachelor of Science in Accounting can expect to fare better than most fellow alumni, earning an average around $112K per year.
-A Bachelor's Degree is less advantageous in terms of earnings; alums with this degree are the lowest earners with a median annual pay of about $47K.
+Eastern grads who hold a Bachelor of Science in Accounting can expect to fare better than most fellow alumni, earning an average $112K per year.
+Ranking last in the compensation department are those holding a Bachelor's Degree — their annual income amounts to $47K on average.

 Benefits and Perks

-Median pay for Johnson State College grads is $47K, making their salaries most similar to those of Eastern grads.
-SUNY College at Oneonta, Cheyney University of Pennsylvania, and SUNY at Geneseo are also similar to Eastern.
+Johnson State College grads bring in salaries of around about $47K, making them the most similar to Eastern alumni in terms of earnings.
+Other schools similar to Eastern include SUNY College at Oneonta, Cheyney University of Pennsylvania, and SUNY at Geneseo.